 Argentina dollar bonds fell into distressed territory - The country had restructured its debt two weeks ago, however as the government tightened FX controls the bonds fell into pre-debt deal prices.

 North America junk bond credit risk rises amid equity selloff- The CDX High Yield spread widened 25 basis points as the stock market slid yesterday.
-Companies had to pull their debt deals and for the first time since March the primary no deals.
+Companies had to pull their debt deals and for the first time since March the primary market saw no deals.
 We believe that this is a powerful indicator of market stress.

 What we are watching next?

 - US President Trump met with a conservative judge widely considered a top nominee for Supreme Court.
 The judge, Amy Coney Barrett, a conservative Catholic and considered as a lock to have an anti-abortion stance, could be nominated as early as later this week.
 It is unknown how many Republican senators may refrain from voting on a Supreme Court nominee this close to the election and appointing as controversial figure as Bennet to replace the very liberal Ginsburg less than seven weeks before the election has outraged Democrats, who won’t be in a mood to strike a deal on further stimulus measures.

 - A busy economic calendar this week, in which we get the first look at flash PMI readings around the world on Wednesday – perhaps most interesting for Europe with the significant resurgence in virus cases that has accelerated in some spots – especially France – at the weekend.
 We also have US Fed Chair Powell before Congress today, tomorrow and Thursday.
 And interesting central bank meetings, like the one for Turkey on Thursday, where the bank has changed its tune and is likely set to hike rates to defend against disorderly TRY weakening.
 The RBNZ, as noted above, meets tonight.